Clatteringshaws

 Clatteringshaws Car Park image

 The image below is of a large plague at the visitor centre car park giving information on the dam.
 The dam at Clatteringshaws Loch was built between 1929 and 1935 over the Black Water of Dee, to create a power source for the Glenlee Power Station.
-There is tunnel from here to the Glenlee Power Station, that is situated three and a half miles to the east.
+There is tunnel from here to the Glenlee Power Station, that is three and a half miles to the east.
 The tunnel leads off from the opposite end of the loch from the dam.

 This is the largest hydro power set up in the area.
 I have calculated the 12 MegaWatt Glenlee Power Station creates enough power for the National Grid to power about 12,000 homes.
 It can be turned on and off when needed.